How to Find The Best Dividend Stocks

 On the other hand, a lower dividend payout ratio implies that the company is investing back a large portion of its profit in the business.
 The companies whose growth is in the fast track report a lower dividend payout ratio as they invest back a large part of the profit in the business for expansion and innovation.
 Chances are more that these companies may produce higher capital gains in the future.

 The dividend payout ratio varies from industry to industry.
-So don't forget to compare it with its peers or with the industry average.
+So don't forget to compare it with its peers or with the industry average. - Free cash flow to equity (FCFE)

 Free cash flow to equity shows how much money left with the company after meeting all expenses, or in other words, it's the amount of cash available to be distributed to the shareholders.
 If the company is paying dividends in the absence of free cash flow, then that won't sustain in the long run.
-The company should pay all the dividends from FCFE.
+The company should pay all the dividends from FCFE. - Debt-to-Equity

 Debt to equity measures the company's use of fixed-cost financing sources.
 Increases and decreases in this ratio show a higher or lesser dependency of the firm on debt as a source of financing.

-A higher value of debt to equity indicates a probable reduction of dividend payout, and the chances are high that the company may not pay the dividend for a while to pay off the debts.
+A higher value of debt to equity indicates a probable reduction of dividend payout, and the chances are high that the company may not pay the dividend for a while to pay off the debts. - Net debt to EBDITA

 Net debt to EBDITA shows how many years the firm will take to pay off its debt if net debt and EBDITA are held constant.
 A lower value of net debt to EBDITA is attractive as it shows the company will be able to repay its obligations soon.